riri-rari/BLRM-BR_BOIN-BF/BOIN+BF/README.md

 # Introduction

-This code is aimed to implement the BF+BOIN algorithm.
+These codes are aimed to implement the BF+BOIN algorithm with and without Accelerate titration.

 ## Backfill + BOIN